synergy-design-system/synergy-design-system/packages/mcp/README.md

 **Description:** Creates a SVG sprite sheet for a provided set of icons.
 Only works with the Synergy 2025 icon set.

-**Parameters:**

-- `icons` (array, required): The icons to include in the sprite sheet.
-Must be valid icon keys from the Synergy 2025 icon set.

 **Example prompts:**

 - "Create a spritesheet containing these icons: star, home, settings"